L4ventures/awesome-cryptoeconomics/README.md

 * [More Ethereum Research Problems](https://github.com/ethereum/wiki/wiki/Problems) - The old page which is still full of good content
 * [Awesome Cryptography](https://github.com/sobolevn/awesome-cryptography) - A curated list of cryptography resources and links.
 * [Awesome Economics](https://github.com/antontarasenko/awesome-economics) - A curated collection of links for economists
-* [Making Sense of Cryptoeconomics](https://www.coindesk.com/making-sense-cryptoeconomics/) - An article on CoinDesk by [Josh Stark](http://0xstark.com/about/).
+* [Making Sense of Cryptoeconomics](https://medium.com/@jjmstark/making-sense-of-cryptoeconomics-c6455776669) - An overview of cryptoeconomics by [Josh Stark](http://0xstark.com/about/).
 * [Futarchy](https://blog.ethereum.org/2014/08/21/introduction-futarchy/) - An intro to futarchy by Vitalik Buterin

 ## License